-If your employer has requested that you evidence your understanding of your at-will status in writing, but the document you are signing is contradictory to the promises made to you, ask about this contradiction before signing any documentation.
+If your employer has requested that you prove your understanding of your at-will status in writing but the document you are signing is contradictory to the promises made to you, ask about this contradiction before signing any documentation.
 If the employer stands by its promises, you should ask that they put such promises in writing.
-If the employer is reluctant to act in accordance with these promises, you may want to obtain counsel, more specifically if you left another job based on these promises.
+If the employer is reluctant to act in accordance with these promises, you may want to obtain counsel, more specifically, if you left another job based on these promises.

 Employment Contract Defined

-The following eight elements may not be present in a standard employee contract agreement:
+The following eight elements may not be present in a standard employment contract agreement:

-- Confidentiality agreements - are generally used to ensure that an employee does not divulge confidential or proprietary information outside the employer’s walls.
+- Confidentiality agreements: generally used to ensure that an employee does not divulge confidential or proprietary information outside the employer’s walls.

-- Termination clause language – allows either party to the contract the ability terminate their employment relationship.
-This would generally include situation in which the employee can no longer perform his/her job responsibilities due to a physical incapability.
+- Termination clause language: allows either party of the contract the ability to terminate their employment relationship.
+This would generally include situations in which the employee can no longer perform his/her job responsibilities due to a physical incapability.

-- Arbitration language – is found in a contract to ensure that the employee will agree to resolve any issues with employer arbitration or mediation mechanisms, rather than a court of law.
+- Arbitration language: found in a contract to ensure that the employee will agree to resolve any issues with employer arbitration or mediation mechanisms, rather than a court of law.

 My Employer is Asking Me to Sign All Kinds of Documents